jsonreeder/jsonreeder.github.io/about.md

 ## Jason _Who?_

 I'm a developer, linguist, and punslinger based out of SF.
-I build websites using React, Flask, Rails, Google Cloud, PostgreSQL, and Sass.
-I script in Python and Ruby.
-I'm from Oakland, but have called a number of other cities home, including Cairo, Tangier, Amman, and Los Mochis.
+I build applications for the web and mobile devices.
+I'm from Oakland but have called a number of other cities home, including Cairo, Tangier, Amman, and Los Mochis.
 Ask me about living in plain text, Arabic linguistics, mindfulness, or bluegrass guitar.

 ## Affiliations